Smithfield, New York

 Smithfield is a town in Madison County, New York, United States.
 Administrative offices are in the hamlet of Peterboro.
-The town and hamlet both are named after Peter Smith, an original land owner.
-As of the 2010 Census, the population was 1,288.
+The town is named after Peter Smith, an original land owner.
+As of the 2020 census, the population was 1,127, down from 1,288 in 2010.

-The Town of Smithfield is located in the center of the county.

 History

 The region was first settled around 1797.
-The town was organized in 1807 from land taken from the Town of Cazenovia.
+The town was organized in 1807 from land taken from the town of Cazenovia.

 2014 tornado

 At 7:02 p.m. on July 8, 2014, Smithfield was struck by an EF2 tornado with peak estimated winds of 135 mph.
 The tornado killed four people and destroyed several homes.
 One house was carried 150 yd and thrown into another home.
-And additionally, a 3-story house was rolled off its foundation down a hill, the occupant inside was killed.
+A three-story house was rolled off its foundation down a hill, and the occupant inside was killed.